tegacodes/Drawing-Seeing-Moving-with-Code/docs/project2.md

 **Part 2:**

-* Complete the live web version of your ecosystem adding your additional behaviors, interactions and user inputs.
+* Complete the live web version of your ecosystem adding additional behaviors, interactions and user inputs to your ecosystem.
 * Submit a zip folder of your ecosystem code to the Moodle dropbox.
 * Ensure that your ecosystems code is also uploaded to your student folder on your github repository.
 * Make a documentation post (a .md file) in your github repository with a link to your final project online, along with the project description.
 Give your ecosystem a title and write a description of your project concept.
 You should name and describe each species and including several screenshots of your final project.
 This post should also have a bibliography listing any references you may have used in the making of this project.